meetoseh/backend/docs/redis/keys.md

 - `journals:client_keys:ratelimits:created:user:{sub}` goes to the string `1` while we are preventing the user with the given sub from creating new client keys and is unset otherwise.

+- `journey_embeddings_needs_refresh` goes to a json object with a reason key which goes to a string and an `at` key which goes to number representing the time in seconds the key was set if we should refresh the journey embeddings used for fast semantic search, and is unset if we don't need to refresh them.
+This is used, for example, in the jobs repo by the `journal_chat_jobs.runners.chat_embeddings_rank_and_pluck` module.
+Never has an expiration set.

+- `journey_embeddings` goes to a json object with the following keys:
+  - `uid`: the uid of the current preferred journey embeddings
+  - `s3_file_key`: the s3 key where the embeddings can be found
+  - `s3_file_bucket`: the s3 bucket where the embeddings can be found
+  - `journal_uid_byte_length`: the byte length of each journal uid in the file
+  - `embedding_byte_length`: the byte length of each embedding in the file
+  - `sha512`: the expected sha512 hash for the file

 ### Journal Chats

 We use a special queue instead of just `jobs:hot` because these jobs are all